ablejec/ablejec.github.io/blog/_posts/2014-04-06-bibtex-author-field.md

 - R code
 ---

 I am organizing my BibTeX files with Jabref.
-For Jabref the proper syntax for the author field for multiple authors is `Last1, First1 and Last2, First2` - ('and delimited).
-Often list of authors is composed as `First1 Last1, First2 Last2` (comma delimited).
+For Jabref the proper syntax for the author field for multiple authors is `Last1, First1 and Last2, First2` (and delimited).
+Often the list of authors is composed as `First1 Last1, First2 Last2` (comma delimited).

 The code below helps to change 'comma' delimted list of authors into 'and' delimited list of authors: